Pamadon/oop-apartments/README.md

 - Define methods on your classes.
 - Understand object inheritance.

-## Introduction

 > ***Note:*** _This can be a pair programming activity or done independently._

-For this project option, you will build a website that allows a user to build a car of their choice.
-The development of this site will focus heavily on DOM manipulation.

 ## Exercise